kevinjung-evo/PayFabric-APIs-Fork/PayFabric/Sections/Transactions.md

 #### Refund（Reference)

-A referenced refund will refund against an original settled payment transaction.
+A referenced refund will refund against the original settled payment transaction.

 To issue a full refund:
 > `GET /payment/api/reference/{TransactionKey}?trxtype=Refund`